 If it is an empty claim or the person doesn’t respond, then establish boundaries by just thanking your co-worker for listening.

 Quite often, people who are addressed in a direct and polite manner will recognize that their complaints are out of line.

 You can also try asking the person who is complaining if there is something else that’s going on.
-Sometimes, people are bothered by outside events and vent their frustrations on those around them.
+Sometimes, people are bothered by outside events and vent their frustrations to those around them.

-In such instances, you lending an ear may actually help to strengthen the relationship and allow the co-worker to begin to resolve the issues that are prompting the complaints directed towards you.
+In such instances, you lending an ear may actually help to enhance a strong relationship and allow the co-worker to begin to resolve the issues that are prompting the complaints directed towards you.

 If a co-worker doesn’t stop complaining to you directly or indirectly, then it’s best to approach the situation directly.

 You can find a specific time during the day, either at lunch or after work if you have a collective departure time, and ask to speak with the person directly.
 In such instances, particularly if you have a supportive co-worker, it’s best to invite the other co-worker as a witness or to lend some credence to your character.

 You may also want to approach your employer or manager so that you can have a third party and everyone is aware of the situation.